MMLabCodes/polymersimulator/README.md

     This notebook contains information on how to run openmm simulations from parameterized systems - the generation of these systems can be found in **Tutorial_1**. <br>

     This notebook uses python classes from the sw_openmm python module to intialize and set up simulations from either: <br>
-        1. Amber topology files and coordinates
+        1. Amber topology files and coordinates <br>
         2. PDB files for use with ANI forcefield (currently no description for this - **coming soon**)

 #### 2.2.2.2 Module guides